mitigate-dev/react-native-d3-chart/README.md

 - react-native-webview >= 11.0.0
 - iOS 11.0+ / Android API 21+

+## Known Limitations

+- **Error segment gradient**: The gradient style for error segments is currently hardcoded and cannot be customized
+- **Highlight snap behavior**: The snap-to-data-point logic (distance thresholds of 8 pixels and 10 minutes) is hardcoded and not configurable via props

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.